jupyterhub/jupyterhub/docs/source/rbac/use-cases.md

 1. Determine what actions the role holder should have/have not access to
 2. Match the actions against the JupyterHub's REST APIs
 3. Check which scopes are required to access the APIs
+4. Customize the scopes with filters if needed
-4. Define the role with required scopes and assign to users/services/groups/tokens
+5. Define the role with required scopes and assign to users/services/groups/tokens

 Below, different use cases are presented on how to use the RBAC framework.